 Garage mural art

-There are stunning examples of spray-painted garages throughout the LA Arts District.
+There are stunning examples of spray-painted murals on garages throughout the LA Arts District.

 Female street artists